sergelogvinov/proxmox-cloud-controller-manager/docs/config.md

   # The IPs that do not match the CIDRs will be kept in the order they
   # were detected.
   ip_sort_order: '192.168.0.0/16,2001:db8:85a3::8a2e:370:7334/112'
+  # Enable use of Proxmox HA group as a zone label
+  ha_group: true|false

 clusters:
   # List of Proxmox clusters